History in Blazor DOCX Editor

 Enable or disable history

-Inject the EditorHistory module into the application to enable history preservation functionality for the DocumentEditor.
+Inject the EditorHistory module to enable history tracking for the Document Editor.
 Refer to the following code example.

 @using Syncfusion.Blazor.DocumentEditor

-<SfDocumentEditorContainer @ref="container" EnableToolbar=true>
+<SfDocumentEditorContainer @ref="container" EnableToolbar="true">

 <DocumentEditorContainerEvents Created="OnLoad"></DocumentEditorContainerEvents>